Skip to main content

 About

-Youchosis is a single player role playing game with a horror theme.
+Youchosis is a single player survival role playing game with horror and thriller themes.
 It was developed by Gaming Master Inc. and was released on January 2, 2026.
 It received neutral reviews from players.

 Overshadowed by multiple Psychosis, you play as Keith as he overdoses and shift through realms looking for the "perfect afterlife" all from his mind and psychological view on reality.